New Short Logo04

-Free Magazines
+FREE Magazines

 CALABAZA SQUASH, West Indian Pumpkin

 Calabaza is a type of pumpkin-like squash that is round in shape and varies in size.
 It can be as large as a watermelon or as small as a cantaloupe.
 The color of calabaza can also vary and may include greens, tans, reds and oranges.
 Some squash are all one color while other calabaza are multi-colored and may include all of colors listed above.
-This squash is popular in the Caribbean as well as Central and South America.
-It is also commonly called a West Indian Pumpkin.

 Selection

 Calabaza is often sold already chopped into chunks in many Latin markets.
-This is because of the difficulty many have in chopping the CALABAZAwhole squash*.
+This is because of the difficulty many have in chopping the whole squash*.
 Select pieces with a fresh, moist and unblemished flesh.
 Soft or wet spots means the squash is beginning to spoil.
 The color of the flesh should be a bright orange.
 Whole squash are more difficult to find, but if you find one, select one that still has the stem attached and is heavy for its size.
 You should avoid purchasing a squash with bruises, cuts, or soft spots.
 Calabaza is available year round.

 Storage